m101yosef/m101yosef.github.io/content/publication/global-energy/index.md

   preview_only: true

 # introduction
 abstract: The energy system has transformed dramatically since the Industrial Revolution.
 We found that the fastest growing energy source is Solar Energy.
 This rapid growth is driven by a combination of falling costs, environmental awareness, supportive government policies, and ongoing technological progress.
-While the slowest  energy source is Tradional biomass becasue they have relatively low energy efficiency compared to modern renewable sources like solar panels or wind turbines.
+While the slowest  energy source is Traditional biomass because they have relatively low energy efficiency compared to modern renewable sources like solar panels or wind turbines.

 # Summary.
 An optional shortened abstract.
 summary: The energy system has transformed dramatically since the Industrial Revolution.
 We found that the fastest growing energy source is Solar Energy.
-While the slowest  energy source is Tradional biomass.
+While the slowest  energy source is Traditional biomass.

 tags:
 - Energy